Yellow Back Radio Broke-Down: Plot summary

 Yellow Back Radio Broke-Down jumps into the narrative of the main protagonist, Loop Garoo, a black, silver tongued, circus cowboy, who represents the devil to the white men.
 The circus troupe heads into Yellow Back Radio, a sparsely populated ghost town overtaken by a child population in Indian garb.
-The circus troupe and the children are massacred by the adults that were chased out by the children, while Loop Garoo escapes with his life and a desire for vengeance.
+The circus troupe and the children are massacred by the adults who were chased out by the children, while Loop Garoo escapes with his life and a desire for vengeance.
 Drag Gibson, a homosexual and influential land-owner who is head of the city, is also introduced.

 As Drag deals with the problems from a deteriorating city, Loop Garoo is saved from being eaten by wild animals by Chief Showcase, a Native American who fights his oppressors through suave and underhanded means.
 Loop begins his Hoodoo curses on Drag, giving him the retroactive itch and other inconveniences, as the conflict builds.

 Drag murders his sixth wife and orders his seventh through the mail-order service.
 Her name is Mustache Sal, a nymphomaniac who seeks to murder Drag to inherit his vast fortunes.
 She proceeds to have sex with just about every main and minor male character, showing a complete lack of discrimination.
 As Drag continues into a progressively more deteriorating state of mind because of the uncontrollable loss of power and influence around him, Loop Garoo continues to gain influence through his appearance in town, soundly whipping the marshal and pushing the Preacher into the brink of insanity.

 Mustache Sal's attempt to poison her husband fails and she is fed to the iron-jawed pigs.
 Drag then brings in John Wesley Hardin, a sharp-shooting racist who kills black people out of pleasure.
-When Loop Garoo quickly kills him, Drag's health quickly deteriorates until his savior, the Pope, arrives riding on red bull.
-He describes to the city's citizens the Hoodoo Loop Garoo is putting on them and proceeds to capture Loop with no difficulty.
+When Loop Garoo quickly kills him, Drag's health quickly deteriorates until his savior, the Pope, arrives riding on a red bull.
+He describes to the city's citizens the Hoodoo that Loop Garoo is putting on them and proceeds to capture Loop with no difficulty.
 However, when the Pope fails in persuading Loop to return to Rome with him, he leaves in defeat.
-Drag sets the execution of Loop up but fails to execute him; instead through the sudden appearance of children with new technology, Amazonian women, and Field Marshal Theda Doompussy Blackwell's Raygun wielding detectives, Drag falls into the pit of pigs and dies.
+Drag sets up the execution of Loop but fails to execute him; instead through the sudden appearance of children with new technology, Amazonian women, and Field Marshal Theda Doompussy Blackwell's raygun-wielding detectives, Drag falls into the pit of pigs and dies.